by Janis Palma on Friday, June 24, 2016

 - By Gio Lester © 2016

-Living in Miami, Florida, a bilingual city for sure, one thing we notice is that every other attorney is a bilingual.
+Living in Miami, Florida, a bilingual city for sure, one thing we notice is that every other attorney speak another language.
 Most of them have studied Spanish or their family is from one of the myriad Spanish-speaking Latin American countries, or they themselves were educated in one of them.
 The fact that I work with Brazilian Portuguese does not deter them; after all Brazilian Portuguese is just Spanish with a funny accent (yes, I have heard that).

 Even when it is not one of the active languages in a case, Spanish is still present.
 During an arbitration I interpreted at, the lead judge acknowledged the ghost in the room, the third language we were not using, but yet was in everyone’s mind.
 The proceedings were in English, and a few witnesses spoke only Portuguese.
 However, the Spanish speaking lawyers were always checking the interpretation and the deponents’ statements back into Spanish.